 Questions regarding the application of the various rules and regulations concerning equal employment opportunity, affirmative action, and nondiscrimination should be addressed to the Office of Equity and Diversity, oed@usc.edu.
 The Disabled/Veterans Affirmative Action Plan may be reviewed by employees and applicants upon request; for further information or to make an appointment during regular business hours, contact the Office of Equity and Diversity.
 The University's Title IX Coordinator, Age Discrimination Act Coordinator, and Americans with Disabilities Act, is Jody ShipperGretchen Dahlinger Means, Executive Director of the Office of Equity and Diversity, University Park Campus, Los Angeles, California 90089-0704, oed@usc.edu.
 The Americans with Disabilities Act Coordinator/ Section 504 of the Rehabilitation Act of 1973 Coordinator is Edward Roth, eroth@usc.eduChristine Street, streetc@usc.edu.
-Karen Nutter, knutter@hr.usc.edu, is the Age Discrimination Act Coordinator for the Age Discrimination Act of 1975.
 Further information on accommodations for disabilities is available from Human Resources Administration by contacting uschr@usc.edu or (213) 821-8111.